uw-vortex/VORTEX-handbook/02-roles-expectations.md

 FROM THE STUDENTS: We expect our graduate student peers to:
 * Take the time to explain your projects to junior students and answer questions regarding lab projects and grad school;
-* Give students the opportunity to shadow/ follow your work as it progresses; and,
+* Give students the opportunity to shadow/follow your work as it progresses; and,
 * Share your passion for science!

-## Undergraduate courseware students (KIN 391/ KIN 472)
+## Undergraduate coursework students (KIN 391/ KIN 472)
-Within the lab, the main role of courseware students is first and foremost to be students.
+Within the lab, the main role of coursework students is first and foremost to be students.
 I understand that you may also be taking other classes, as well as juggling other responsibilities, so you will not be asked to focus all your time and energy on this one course.
 Remember to take take care of your mental health and communicate when you have "hell week" coming up.
 The benefit of taking a KIN 391 / KIN 472 is the flexibility it offers in terms of scheduling work time and deadlines.
-Regardless, you are still expect  to attend lab meetings and meet deadlines mutually agreed upon between you and Jason, and, communicate when unable to do so.
+Regardless, you are still expected  to attend lab meetings and meet deadlines mutually agreed upon between you and Jason, and communicate when unable to do so.
 Please note, you are NOT expected to end the term with a paper publication or having designed and conducted a experimental research study.

-As courseware students, you are expected to do the following:
+As coursework students, you are expected to do the following:
 * Conduct a literature review, collect data, perform data analysis, or any other project mutually agreed upon before the start of the term, which contributes to the goals and objectives of the lab;
 * Keep detailed notes on progress of research for the duration of the course so that this can be passed down to subsequent researchers;
 * Present research findings at the end of the term during a team meeting;
-* Since this class is not in your quest schedule, I expect you to contribute at least 3hrs per week of “class time” as expected of all 0.5 credit courses;
 * Plan and schedule regular meetings with Jason to check in; and,
 * Participate actively during team meetings.